ajfisher/ajfisher.me/site/src/content/posts/2011-08-08-the-web-of-intent.md

 slug: the-web-of-intent
 title: The web of intent
 large-title: true
-tags: internet, media, predictions, web
+tags: internet, media, predictions, web, essay
 listimage: ../../img/posts/will_you.jpg
 excerpt: >
     Web applications could handle common tasks such as sharing or pinning using